 We stopped off at Ho’okipa Beach just after Paia before we started on the road to Hana Proper.
-The Surf was fairly high and the carpark was filled with surfers pickups truck but we found a spot and ate lunch while watching the surfers.
+The Surf was fairly high and the lot was filled with surfers pickup trucks but we found a spot and ate lunch while watching the surfers.
 The rain was still coming down.

 We ventured down the beach anyway as we wanted to get a chance to see the Turtles.
 For some reason, the Turtles of Hookipa have a habit of hauling out of the water and basking on the beach.
 We were not sure how much basking they would be doing today as it was nearly as soggy on the beach as off but we wanted to check.

 Sure enough, there were 9-10 Large turtles laid up on the beach just relaxing.
 Often Life Guards keep a close watch on the Tourists to make sure the Turtles have their space but today they were absent and it was clear why they are usually needed.
 People were getting far too close, laying next to the turtles getting selfies, etc… pretty sad to see.
 Combine this with the weather we moved on happy to have seen the turtles up close.
 It is amazing the recovery these creatures have enjoyed since we all but wiped them out!

 Anyone visiting the beach needs to be careful as the Turtles really do look like rocks from anything more than about 10ft away!